andrew-christ/Matrix-Completion-via-Convex-Programming/README.md

 While many heuristic method for matrix completion exist in the literature, they often lack rigorous guarantees for accurately recovering unseen entries.
 Moreover, these methods are frequently non-convex, meaning converegnce to a global solution is not assured.

 To address these challenges, prior work has focused on recovering matrices by seeking low-rank or low-norm factorizations that minimize the least-squares error over the observed entries.
-Directly minimizing the rank of a matrix is non-convex, but can be efficiently approximated using its convex surrogate, the nuclear norm (i.e., the sum of the singular values).
+Directly minimizing the rank of a matrix is non-convex, but can be efficiently approximated using its convex surrogate, the nuclear norm (i.e., the sum of the singular values) [[1](#ref1)].

 Matrix completion has numerous applications, including recommendation systems, collaborative filtering, compressed sesning, and phase retrieval.
 Many of these applications involve large-scale data, requiring algorithms tha are both accurate and scalable.
-This repsoitory emphasizes Frank-Wolfe-based algorithms [[1](#ref1)], which offer nearly linear runtime performance comparable to SVD-based methods, making them suitable for large-scale matrix completion tasks.
+This repsoitory emphasizes Frank-Wolfe-based algorithms [[2](#ref2)], which offer nearly linear runtime performance comparable to SVD-based methods, making them suitable for large-scale matrix completion tasks.

 ## Examples